Least squares estimation in nonstationary nonlinear cohort panels with learning from experience: Assumptions, consistency, and asymptotic normality

 \subsection{Asymptotic normality}

-As discussed before, the (centred) objective $D_n(\theta)$ is not differentiable on the set of "kink points" where the gain is integer-valued.
+As discussed before, the (centred) objective $D_n(\cdot)$ is not differentiable on the set of ``kink points'' where the gain is integer-valued.
 This complicates the proof of asymptotic normality.
-However, a less restrictive notion of smoothness called \textit{stochastic differentiability} can bypass the common requirement of twice differentiability of the objective, provided its population counterpart is sufficiently smooth; see, e.g., \citet[Section 7]{newmc:94}.
-As Proposition \ref{prop:1} reveals, this requires that $m \rightarrow \infty$.
+However, as discussed in \citet[Section 7]{newmc:94}, a less restrictive notion of smoothness called \textit{stochastic differentiability} can bypass the common requirement that the sample objective is differentiable twice, provided the population objective is sufficiently smooth (see e.g. \citealp{srisuma2013supplement}, \citealp{oh2013simulated}, or \citealp{mayerwied23} for similar arguments).
+As Proposition \ref{prop:1} reveals, this requires that $m \rightarrow \infty$, because even the population objective ${\sf D}_m(\cdot)$, that obtains for $m$ fixed, is not differentiable when viewed as a function of $\gamma.$

-More specifically, under the asymptotic regime of Assumption \ref{ass:A2}, results from analytical number theory can be used to obtain a smooth approximation to $D_n(\theta)$:
+To that end, we approximate in a first step $D_n(\cdot)$ with a smooth counterpart $D^\dagger_n(\cdot)$, say.
+More specifically, under the asymptotic regime of Assumption \ref{ass:A2}, results from analytical number theory can be used to obtain a smooth approximation: